 We’ve all done it, your fighting off that bad cold and can’t stand the thought of missing a workout.
 You battle through it and you wonder: Was it even worth it?
 Did you just do more damage than good?
 Here’s the facts on physical activity while being under the weather.

 Got a fever?
 Skip the gym!
-Raising your body temperature through exercise while you already have a fever is not a smart move.
-The higher your body temperature the more your heart and lungs have to work to pump oxygen through the body.
-If you're already fighting off infection, your body does not need this extra stress.
+Raising your Healthy Body temperature through exercise while you already have a fever is not a smart move.
+The higher your Healthy Body temperature the more your heart and lungs have to work to pump oxygen through the Healthy Body.
+If you’re already fighting off infection, your Healthy Body does not need this extra stress.

 If you aren’t that ill and think you can make it through a workout, start with a light warm up and go from there.
 Keep things lighter in terms of weight, and less intense as well.
 If you’re noticing dizziness, shortness of breath, muscle aches or anything else unusual, stop immediately.